bejarrodar/PythonGames/README.md

 # PythonGames

 A little collection of python games

 Run Games.py to start the program

-Number guesser works like wordle with numbers it takes a string of six numbers green means its in the rightspot yellow means its in the wrong spot and red means its not in the number
+Number guesser works like Wordle with numbers it takes a string of six numbers green means its in the right spot yellow means its in the wrong spot and red means its not in the number

-all of the games currently just go back to the main screen when a win happens except rock paper scissors, which has a back button.
+all of the games currently just save the wins and losses to file and restart the game

-everything else should be fairly self explanitory
+everything else should be fairly self explanatory